-According to the DMV, you have notify them that you are going to have sold or transferred your vehicle to another party by sending a Notice of Transfer and Release of Liability.
+According to the DMV, you have to notify them that you sold your car.
+For this, you must send a Notice of Transfer and Release of Liability.
 It is used only when ownership of the vehicle has changed.
 Legal owner transfers (transfers between lenders or removal of a lienholder from the title) do not require an NRL.
 Sounds a little hard, right?
 Anyway, this is one of our services!
-We make it an easy process for you and this way you won’t have to worry at all, we can do it for you in no time.
-All you need to do is to fill out a form and now, you are free of all responsibility for the vehicle and this way you will make sure that if the car is involved in an accident, it won’t go to your record.
+We make it an easy process for you and this way you won’t have to worry at all.
+We can do it for you in no time.
+All you need to do is to fill out a form.
+And now, you are free of all responsibility for the vehicle.
+This way, you will make sure that if the car is involved in an accident, it won’t go to your record.

-A Release of Liability a document that releases a party from liability, meaning, that the parties to this document have reached an agreement that they will not sue or take other legal action against the other.
+A Release of Liability a document that releases a party from liability.
+It means, that the parties to this document have reached an agreement.
+They will not sue or take other legal action against the other.

 What do legal transfers not require and how does it protect me?

-Legal ownership transfers do not entail an NRL and when properly fulfilled, and the information is documented by the DMV, liability for parking and/or parking violations/civil litigations, resulting from operation after the date of sale, becomes the responsibility of the succeeding purchaser.
+Legal ownership transfers do not entail an NRL when adequately fulfilled.
+The information is documented by the DMV.
+Liability for parking violations/civil litigations, resulting from operation after the date of sale, becomes the responsibility of the succeeding purchaser.

 Am I required to notify the DMV when I sell and/or transfer my vehicle to another owner?

 Yes!
 You are mandatory by law to notify the DMV within 5 calendar days.
 From the date, you sell or transfer title interest in and deliver possession of the said vehicle to another owner.
 (Vehicle code 5900)